SoftwareEngineeringDaily/softwareengineeringdaily.github.io/_docs/Backend/gettingstarted.md

 1. [Download some Mongo data to use locally](https://www.dropbox.com/sh/5o1193iesmiul9v/AADKLQgkZBlQzjHk6mBBnp6Da?dl=0) and unzip

-Populate the database by running _mongorestore --db  sed-test sed-test-db_
+Populate the database by running _mongorestore -d sed-test sed-test-db_

 2. Install and run the node project.